Dr. Danielle L. Greg

 What's next for you?
 What's your five year outlook?
 What's your ten year plan?

 I plan to continue my work in private practice and perhaps begin teaching some university courses soon.
 I would also love to write a book about developing a healthy body image.
 I am currently brainstorming about a children's book focused on helping young girls appreciate their bodies for all of its magnificent abilities!
-Additionally, I would like to do some advocacy work related to the need for more mental health services in our society.

 How do you prepare for a busy day?